The typical real estate commission in NYC is 5% to 6% of the sale price. Broker commissions are the highest seller closing cost in New York City.

 In the event that a buyer’s agent procures the buyer, the traditional 6% commission is split equally between the listing agent and the buyer’s agent.
 Each brokerage firm will earn 3% of the sale price on the transaction.

-You can avoid the traditional 6% NYC real estate agent commission as a NYC home seller by listing your home FSBO with Hauseit’s NYC flat-fee MLS listing service.
+You can save up to 6% in broker commissions as a NYC home seller by listing your home FSBO through Hauseit’s NYC flat-fee MLS listing service.

-Hauseit’s Flat-Fee MLS listing service offers NYC FSBO sellers the same advertising exposure and reach as they’d have through a traditional listing agent, including co-broking in REBNY’s RLS broker database (providing access to represented buyers) and syndicating their listing to over a dozen websites like StreetEasy and Brownstoner, without asking for any percentage NYC real estate agent commission or broker fees.
+Hauseit’s Flat-Fee MLS listing service offers NYC FSBO sellers the same advertising exposure and reach as they’d have through a traditional listing agent.